JavlonAbdumannopovv/react-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

-271. ### Why are you not required to use inheritance?
+271. ### Why do you not required to use inheritance?
-     In React, it is recommended to use composition over inheritance to reuse code between components.
-Both Props and composition give you all the flexibility you need to customize a component’s look and behavior explicitly and safely.
+     In React, it is recommend using composition instead of inheritance to reuse code between components.
+Both Props and composition give you all the flexibility you need to customize a component’s look and behavior in an explicit and safe way.
-     Whereas, If you want to reuse non-UI functionality between components, it is suggested to extract it into a separate JavaScript module.
-Later components import it and use that function, object, or class, without extending it.
+     Whereas, If you want to reuse non-UI functionality between components, it is suggested to extracting it into a separate JavaScript module.
+Later components import it and use that function, object, or a class, without extending it.

    **[⬆ Back to Top](#table-of-contents)**